Jóhanna Sigurðardóttir: Political career

-Prime Minister
+Prime minister

 Icelandic financial crisis, protests and elections

 On 26 January 2009, Prime Minister Geir Haarde tendered the coalition government's resignation to the President of Iceland, Ólafur Ragnar Grímsson.
-The move followed fourteen weeks of protests over the government's handling of the financial crisis, protests that had intensified from 20 January.

 After talks with the leaders of the five parties represented in the Althing, the President asked the Social Democratic Alliance and the Left-Green Movement to form a new government and to prepare for elections in the spring.

-Jóhanna was proposed as Prime Minister for the new government; two reasons for this were her popularity among the general public and her good relations with the Left-Green Movement.
-An opinion poll by Capacent Gallup in December 2008 found 73% approval of her actions as a minister, more than any other member of the Cabinet: she was also the only minister to have improved her approval ratings over 2008.
+Jóhanna was proposed as prime minister for the new government; two reasons for this were her popularity among the general public and her good relations with the Left-Green Movement.
+An opinion poll by Capacent Gallup in December 2008 found 73% approval of her actions as a minister, more than any other member of the cabinet: she was also the only minister to have improved her approval ratings over 2008.

 The new government needed the support of the Progressive Party in the Althing.
-Negotiations continued up to the evening of 31 January, and the new Cabinet was appointed on 1 February.
+Negotiations continued up to the evening of 31 January, and the new cabinet was appointed on 1 February.
 Independent polling showed that Jóhanna and Steingrímur J. Sigfússon, leader of the Left-Green Movement, the other party in the coalition government, enjoyed considerable support outside their own parties.

 On 25 April 2009, a parliamentary election was held in Iceland, following the protests now known as the Kitchenware Revolution that resulted from the Icelandic financial crisis.

 The Social Democratic Alliance and the Left-Green Movement, which formed the outgoing coalition government under Jóhanna, both made gains and together had an overall majority of seats in the Althing.
 The Progressive Party also made gains, and the new Citizens' Movement, formed after the January 2009 protests, gained four seats.
 The Independence Party, which had been in power for eighteen years until January 2009, lost a third of its support and nine seats in the Althing.
-On 10 May 2009, the new government was announced, with Jóhanna staying on as Prime Minister.
+On 10 May 2009, the new government was announced, with Jóhanna staying on as prime minister.